-If the water pump power is turned on and the fresh water level drops to below 25% a warning beep will be heard information will be shown on the screen.
-To cancel the warning, press the select button.
+If the water pump power is turned on and the fresh water level drops to below 25% a warning beep will be heard and a message will be displayed on the control panel.
+To cancel the warning, press the ok button.